-Daytime TV, coffee + cookie fuelled playgroups, tea + cupcakes with friends, happy clappy music classes, splashing around in the toddler pool.
+Daytime TV, coffee and cookie fuelled playgroups, tea and cupcakes with friends, happy clappy music classes, splashing around in the toddler pool.
 All they had to do is give birth (!!!!) and they get five years off work, just having fun with their kids.

 Mmm.
 Nope.
 Being a full-time mum is THE.
 HARDEST.
 JOB.

 Yes, there is joy… oodles of it.
 There are easier days.
 But there are also really, really hard days, where you’re in such demand with your kids that you can’t even get to the toilet on your own.
 And, once your child can talk, there is NO. SILENCE.
 EVER.

 Stay at home mothers face a big challenge – how to give your all to your kids, but also retain a bit of YOU?
 How to focus on your child’s constant stream of needs, without neglecting your own wellbeing?
 It’s not easy, but here are six pieces of advice:

 1. ME TIME: Make sure you don’t neglect this one, it’s so important for mind and body.
 You need at least 20mins a day to call your own.
 Recruit your mum, other half, friend, or a babysitter, to make this happen.
 Read, go for a bike ride, paint your nails, have a bath, meditate… do whatever your mood dictates.
 And GIVE YOURSELF A BREAK.
 You’re doing great.
 Seriously.

 2. EXERCISE: Get those endorphins charging round… Stay at home mothers can fall prey to stress, anxiety and depression as much their ‘working’ counterparts – and exercise is a great de-stresser.